 The CVR, under the auspices of the UCI Office of Research, oversees a BSL2+ facility that is used for handling of viral pathogens and the generation of viral vectors for gene delivery and gene therapy research.
 This facility is available to other qualified UCI researchers on a recharge basis.
 Although not under CVR administration, it should be noted that another research facility (BSL3) is under the direction of the Associate Director of the CVR, Professor Michael Buchmeier, who is also the Associate Director for the Pacific Southwest Regional Center of Excellence (PSW RCE).
 The CVR also administers the recharge activity for the mass spectrometry facility that is supervised by Professor Paul Gershon.
 Although many of Professor Gershon’s mass spectrometry activities are carried out as collaborations, some investigators on campus prefer to use this facility on a fee-for-service basis.

 Due to its organization as a single-campus research unit, all CVR members are faculty of the UC, Irvine campus only.
-However, the CVR administrates a UC Multi-campus Research Programs and Initiatives (MRPI) collaboration known as the California Center for Antiviral Drug Discovery (CCADD), which is under the Directorship of Professor W. Edward Robinson, Jr, of the Departments of Pathology & Laboratory Medicine and Microbiology & Molecular Genetics here at UCI.
+However, the CVR administrates a UC Multi-campus Research Programs and Initiatives (MRPI) collaboration known as the California Center for Antiviral Drug Discovery (CCADD), which is under the Directorship of Professor Thomas Poulos, of the Departments of Biochemistry, Chemistry, and Pharmaceutical Sciences here at UCI.
 Many other CVR faculty are members of CCADD, which also includes faculty from UC, San Francisco and UC, Los Angeles.